karllhughes/learn/_posts/2022-06-16-finding-opportunities-as-an-entry-level-technical-writer.md

 ### Volunteering

 Once you have built up work on a personal blog, consider reaching out to open-source projects or friends in your network.
 Ask to provide documentation or blog content for their projects.
-Though this work is unpaid, it’s invaluable experience for learning about how to work with clients, and a great addition to your portfolio.
+Though this work is unpaid, it’s an invaluable experience for learning about how to work with clients, and a great addition to your portfolio.
 Ikechukwu began writing on her blog, then for [FreeCodeCamp](https://www.freecodecamp.org/).
 “Working with the editors at FreeCodeCamp helped me improve my writing and gave me the confidence to apply for my first paid writing gig,” she told me.

 ## Landing your First Paid Gig